Let’s face it. Recruitment resources are prolific and the process can sometimes feel like a maze to navigate.

 With spring just around the corner and summer not far behind, it’s a great time to start thinking about hiring an intern to help manage tasks that may otherwise fall through the cracks during a busy time of year.
 Below, you will find five ways to create an effective internship program for both you and your interns:

 Over the years, TorchLight has placed contractors in a variety of positions at D.C. metro area companies, including digital marketing, marketing operations, customer experience, and membership marketing.
-Recently, a team of talented contract marketers had the opportunity to work on an exciting project for AARP, one of our longstanding partners.
+These positions have consisted of a variety of rewarding projects for our contractors and employers.
+Recently, a talented team of marketing contractors from TorchLight had the opportunity to work on an exciting project for AARP, one of our longstanding partners.

 When companies like yours bring in contractors from recruiters and staffing firms in DC, they are usually focused on short-term needs.
-However, the nature of your operations and your relationship with the worker often shift over time, making hiring them on full time a better choice.
+However, the nature of your operations and your relationship with the worker often shift over time, making it a better choice to hire them full time.

 To put it simply, your conversion funnel is critical to the success of your online marketing efforts.
 Without effective conversion funnel marketing pathways, you won’t be able to generate leads or land new customers efficiently.